ballerina-attic/stream-processing/README.md

 your service code.
 Also, it will take care of the creation of the docker images.
 So you don't need to explicitly create docker images prior to deploying it on Kubernetes.

-Refer[here](https://github.com/ballerina-guides/restful-service#deployment) for more deployment options.
+Refer [here](https://github.com/ballerina-guides/restful-service#deployment) for more deployment options.

 ## Output